ToxPuro/astaroth/README.md

 I have issues with MPI

-> If your MPI has been setup incorrectly or does not support CUDA-aware communication, you can try building Astaroth without RDMA support with `cmake -DUSE_CUDA_AWARE_MPI=OFF ..`.
+> If your MPI has been setup incorrectly or does not support CUDA-aware communication, you can try running Astaroth without RDMA support with `AC_use_cuda_aware_mpi=F` in your config file.
 Note that without CUDA-aware support, communication is routed through CPU memory which gives notably worse performance than communicating directly between GPUs.

 I have issues with IBM Power PCs